 Some people who get Balo’s disease have an illness with a high fever and severe headaches right before they notice other symptoms.
 Because of this, doctors think it may be linked to an infection, though no one knows for sure.

-He’ll ask about your medical history and your symptoms.
-He’ll also give you a physical exam to see how well you move and if some of your muscles are weaker than others.
-And he’ll check to see how good your memory is and how well you speak.
+They’ll ask about your medical history and your symptoms.
+They’ll also give you a physical exam to see how well you move and if some of your muscles are weaker than others.
+And they’ll check to see how good your memory is and how well you speak.

 You also may have blood tests to check for an infection, or your doctor may take a small amount of spinal fluid from your lower back for testing.